fivetran/hvr-connectors/databricks/README.md

 1. In the GUI run Initialize to get the connection string.
 For example, my MySQL hub's connection is:  '-uhvr/!{6mATRwyh}!' -h mysql '142.171.34.118~3308~mysql'
 2. Convert to base64 in any web converter.

+The connector retrieves the table description and all the ColumnProperites actions so that it can generate the same column description as HVR would.
+If there are Contexts on the ColumnProperties actions, and if the Context is used for a refresh, the '-c <context>' option should be added to the UserArguments so that the connector knows which ColumnProperties actions to apply.

-The script can create the target table as a managed, or an unmanged table.
+The script can create the target table as a managed, or an unmanaged table.
 By default the table is created managed.
 To create an unmanaged table, specify the location of the table using the HVR_DBRK_EXTERNAL_LOC environment action.
 Note that the pathname specified by HVR_DBRK_EXTERNAL_LOC may contain {hvr_tbl_name} and, if it does, the script will perform the substitution.
 For example: